CritFailMods/Icarus-Mods/Envirosuit And Armor README.txt

 Changes:

 Some Envirosuits have had their stats adjusted to give more variety.
-All Armor set bonuses have been adjusted to provide more variation and purpose to them.
-Armor set items have been put back to vanilla until the new temperature changes are further tested and fleshed out.
+All Armor set bonuses have been adjusted to provide more variation and purpose to them (composite is now the best performing armor set, even more than Naneo workshop armor).
+Armor set items have mostly been put back to vanilla until the new temperature changes are further tested and fleshed out (exception: Composite armor has been granted addition Armor Insulation and Stamina Regen bonuses).